testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![The Install automatically on all clusters box is checked and highlighted on the library dialog.](media/datbricks-install-library-on-all-clusters.png "Install library on all clusters")

-### Task 5: Querying transactions directly from Cosmos DB with Azure Databricks and Spark
+### Task 5: Explore historical transaction data with Azure Databricks and Spark

 In this task, you will use an Azure Databricks notebook to create a connection to your Cosmos DB instance from an Azure Databricks notebook, and write queries to explore transaction data retrieved directly from Cosmos DB and Spark SQL.